Opinion

 1

-Dean about 11 years ago
+Dean over 11 years ago

 Right, we should apply the same limits on the other Rights as a litmus test.
 We can use the limits imposed on gun owners to make public lists of registered voters, journalists, and force religious groups to be fingerprinted before exercising freedom of religion.
 After all, we need to fix these problems with new laws instead of asking moral and social questions about ourselves.